steveiliop56/steveiliop56.github.io/src/content/posts/raspberrypi-network-boot.md

 `https://downloads.raspberrypi.com/raspios_armhf/images/raspios_armhf-2024-11-19/2024-11-19-raspios-bookworm-armhf.img.xz`

+> [!WARNING]
-> Warning ⚠️: These are the latest versions of the images at the time of writing.
+> These are the latest versions of the images at the time of writing.
 Before following the next steps please visit https://www.raspberrypi.com/software/operating-systems/, right click the appropriate download button and get the latest image link.

 Now it’s time to extract it with: